 2004 – The organization issued a request for proposals for the redevelopment, lease, or sale of the building to public, private, and non-profit organizations.
 In August 2005, an agreement of purchase and sale was confirmed.

 2005 – The YWCA Halifax doubled the areas of service from fitness, residence and childcare to include the delivery of employment, health promotion and youth programs.
 During this time it was recognized that the Barrington Street building was underutilized and increasingly a drain on the financial health of the organization.
 Late in the year, the sale of Barrington Street was completed.
 The YWCA childcare centre moved to Fort Massey United Church, and YWCA administrative offices were moved to Bayer’s Road Shopping Centre.

 Through the renewal planning process, programs and services were measured against the guiding principles and fit with a mission.
 As a result, service to women doubled.
-Two thousand and five marked a new beginning for YWCA Halifax Housing programs, as the Women in Supported Housing Program (WISH) was launched.
+2005 marked a new beginning for YWCA Halifax Housing programs, as the Women in Supported Housing Program (WISH) was launched.
 The program has been recognized as a national best practice by CMHC.

 2008 – The YWCA Halifax leases space in the new building erected on the old Barrington Street site.
 Administrative offices, programs, and childcare are all under one roof again.
 After returning to Barrington Street, YWCA programs grew exponentially to better serve families, women, and young women at critical turning points in their lives.